What is Anxiety and How to get help in San Diego?

 Postpartum OCD

 Postpartum OCD can start after childbirth or during pregnancy.
 Pregnancy and childbirth can be very stressful.
-Sometimes postpartum anxiety can come in the form of OCD.
-Postpartum OCD could come in in the form of intrusive thoughts about the baby or constant worry about you or the baby getting sick.
-Really OCD can take on any form.
-FInd out more about OCD and the type of treatment we provide.
-With OCD we see compulsions where there are rituals like handwashing, decontaminating, over thinking over and over.
+Sometimes, postpartum anxiety can come in the form of OCD.
+Postpartum OCD could come in the form of intrusive thoughts about the baby or constant worry about you or the baby getting sick.
+Really, OCD can take on any form.
+Find out more about OCD and the type of treatment we provide.
+With OCD, we see compulsions where there are rituals like handwashing, decontaminating, and overthinking over and over.
 Postpartum OCD is treatable and there is help available.
-At Resilience Counseling I specialize in OCD therapy and postpartum issues.
-As an OCD thepraist I work with many Moms who are struggling with OCD and can help you too!
+At Resilience Counseling, we specialize in OCD therapy and postpartum issues.
+As OCD therapists, we work with many Moms who are struggling with OCD and can help you too!

 You can learn to overcome anxiety’s hold on your life through Anxiety therapy